 The preparation of financial statements requires the application of appropriate accounting policies and the use of estimates.
-Our significant accounting policies are described in Note 1 in the Notes to the Consolidated Financial Statements of Gartner, Inc. contained in the 2016 Form 10-K. Management considers the policies discussed below to be critical to an understanding of our financial statements because their application requires complex and subjective management judgments and estimates.
+Our significant accounting policies are described in Note 1 in the Notes to the Consolidated Financial Statements of Gartner, Inc. contained in the 2016 Form 10-K. There were no changes in our accounting policies in the current period that had a material impact on our financial statements.
+Management considers the policies discussed below to be critical to an understanding of our financial statements because their application requires complex and subjective management judgments and estimates.
 Specific risks for these critical accounting policies are also described below.